 - Press Enter.

-Important: When the USM Anywhere Sensor performs an asset scan, it must access the local DNS server in order to resolve local host names.
+Important: When the USM Anywhere Sensor performs an asset scan, it must access the local Domain Name System (DNS) server to resolve local host names.
 The sensor uses reverse DNS to look up the host name through the discovered IP address.

 To configure DNS